Victoryismine52/mining-syndicate-platform/README.md

 - **Code Explorer**: `npm run dev:explorer` as noted above.
 A mock repository based on the local code-explorer package is served for testing.

 These tools are standalone and do not affect production or the main development server.

+## Testing

+- Run all unit and integration tests with `npm test`.
+- To interact with the Code Explorer during development, start it via `npm run dev:explorer`.

+Both commands work in standard Node environments and on Replit.